BenPope95/scaffold-eth-substreams-challenge/README.md

 message Transfers {
 repeated Transfer transfers = 1;
 }

 ```

-In this challenge your first map_module will return a protobuf called `Transfers`. 🚚 🚚 🚚
+In this challenge, your first map_module will return a protobuf called `Transfers`. 🚚 🚚 🚚

 Your `Transfers` protobuf is a vector of `Transfer` protobufs.

 🍪 When returning a protobuf, you always need to return a single `Protobuf` that contains a vector of `Protobufs`.

-🗃️ Because substreams index entire blocks at a time before moving to the next block, you need to be able to return multiple protobufs.
+🗃️ Because substreams index entire blocks at a time before moving to the next block, you must be able to return multiple protobufs.

 ## Generating the protobuf

-You'll need to run a command to generate the protobufs after defining them.
+You’ll need to run a command to generate the protobufs after defining them.

 - [ ] Open your `Makefile`